MSU-Libraries/conreboot/README.md

  - procps
  - findutils
  - coreutils
+ - update-notifier (debian / ubnutu family of Linux)
+ - yum-utils/dnf-utils (rhel or centos family of Linux)

+The `coreboot` service will reboot the server via a `shutdown -r` command when the server indicates that it requires a restart (due to package/kernel upgrades) or if the administrator issues a manually scheduled reboot to occur.
+In addtion to this, the `coreboot` service checks the config file to ensure those conditions also match, for example at what time is it safe to reboot.

+## The Command
+The `coreboot` command is central to the service.
+It has the following flags:
+* `--help/-h` Display help about the flags.
+* `--status/-s` Display status of coreboot service, if any reboot is pending, and status of each condition that must happen before a reboot could happen.
+* `--manual/-m` Schedule a manual coreboot to happen as soon as all conditions are safe, even if the server does not indicate the need to reboot.
+* `--cancel/-c` Cancel a scheduled manual coreboot.
+* `--daemon/-d` Start as a coreboot daemon; used by the systemd service unit.

 ## The Config File: /etc/coreboot.cfg
 Each host machine the conditional reboot script will be run on must have a config file setup